wizcamp/wizcamp-realms-demo/session-guides/SESSION-02-instruction.md

 6. **Styling with Variants** - Use template literals and dynamic class names to style components based on props
 7. **Functions as Props** - Show how components can trigger actions by receiving functions as props (e.g., onClick)
 8. **Default Parameters and Destructuring** - Introduce fallback values and cleaner syntax for handling props
-9. **VS Code Extensions and Snippets** - Reinforce professional tooling with live demos of snippets like ednf and clg
+9. **VS Code Built-in Features** - Reinforce professional tooling with IntelliSense, auto-completion, and formatting
 10. **React DevTools: Inspect Like a Pro** - Install and use DevTools to explore component trees and props in real time
 11. **Component Composition** - Illustrate how small components combine to form complex UIs, reinforcing the LEGO analogy
 12. **Professional Workflow** - Emphasize incremental development, Hot Module Replacement, and debugging best practices